 We notice that there is a difference in calculation between the two approaches.
 It is more appropriate to deduct the flotation cost from the NPV calculation.
 By affecting the cost of capital by 78 basis points, we are giving an effect of that on all the future cash flows.
 If we look otherwise, this cost is an initial outlay because the company never received it.

 On the contrary, in most places, the effect of flotation cost is given in the cost of capital.
 There are primarily two reasons for that.

 - It is easy to incorporate.

-- Most of the times, it is difficult to identify the source of finance with a particular project.
+- It is difficult to identify the source of finance with a particular project most of the time.

 - Evaluating New Projects with Weighted Average Cost of Capital (WACC)

 - Equivalent Annual Cost – Meaning, Formula, Example

 - Capital Budgeting Techniques With an Example

 - Present Value Table – Meaning, Important, How To Use It

 - Importance and Use of Weighted Average Cost of Capital (WACC)